AnonymousUser384/G-TransEval/EmpiricalStudy/README.md

 ### RQ1

 A fine-grained manual evaluation was conducted on 100 samples with unit tests from TransCoder-test dataset.
-The generated results of models are placed in [./rq1](./rq1) folder.
+The generated results of models are placed in `./rq1`.
 The results show that the models are most likely to make mistakes on API, followed by Syntactic Structure.
 Supervised approaches are more likely to make mistakes on Symbol.

 | Task:<br>Java→C++            | CodeBERT | CodeT5 | TransCoder | TransCoder-ST |
 |---------------------|----------|--------|------------|---------------|